evanhessler/CrookBook/project_documents/software_design_description_document.md

 Attributes: id, date_edited, date_edited_by, case

-// Some ideas for remaining CSUs:

 #### 6.3.1.7 Homepage View CSU
 The Homepage View CSU is part of the Views CSC.
-The homepage view displays the entire database in a table and has navigation links to other views in Crookbook.
+The homepage view contains a navigation bar with links to the Advanced Search View CSU and the Create Case View CSU.
+The homepage also has a table which displays the Master Dr, Victims, Suspsects, and Date Occurred for all entries in the database.
+Furthermore, there is a basic search bar which allows the user to perform quick searches for selected terms (the columns in the homepage table).
+Finally, the user has a generate report button which transforms and downloads the table into a PDF file.

-Methods: viewAllCases()
+Methods: viewAllCases(), basicSearch(term), generateReport()

 #### 6.3.1.8 Create Case View CSU
 The Create Case View CSU is part of the Views CSC.
 The Create Case View is charged with adding a new entry to the crookbook database.
+The Create Case View has tabs for Case Info, Binder Info, District Info, Victims, Suspects, and Crime Info.

-Methods: addEntry(request) where request is the form data from the view.
+Methods: addEntry(request) where request is the Django.forms.form data from the view.

 #### 6.3.1.9 Edit Case View CSU
 The Edit Case View CSU is part of the Views CSC.
 The Edit Case View is responsible for changing data for a specific entry in the crookbook database.
+The Edit Case View has tabs for Case Info, Binder Info, District Info, Victims, Suspects, and Crime Info which will each contain an editable form prepopulated with the case data.

 Methods: editEntry(requst, master_dr)

 #### 6.3.1.10 Search Cases View CSU
 The Edit Case View CSU is part of the Views CSC.
 The Search Cases View allows for advanced searching of the CrookBook database.
+The Edit Case View has tabs for Case Info, Binder Info, District Info, Victims, Suspects, and Crime Info.
+The user will then be redirected to a table with the search result data in a table.

-Methods: searchCases(request) where request is the form data from the advanced search view.
+Methods: searchCases(request) where request is the Django.forms.form data from the advanced search view.

 ### 6.3.2  Detailed Interface Descriptions